 - Multilingual households are common and new generations who feel the need to maintain a bond through emails or letters may find TTS an option to understand their grandparents’ language.

 - With the fast-paced life, we need to manage tasks simultaneously saving time and effort.
-TTS can be of a great help to such multitaskers.
+TTS can be of great help to such multitaskers.

 - TTS can help during the assembly of complex devices or something as simple as furniture fixtures by dictating instruction manuals while one can concentrate on the latter.
 Busy homemakers can concentrate on cooking sumptuous meals while their PC reads out the recipe.